 The Harmony House offers yoga and meditation groups along with spiritual development so that you can continue to grow as a complete and sober individual.
-Being at a sober house can also help you to get a better handle on your pat before you go right back into it.
+Being at a sober house can also help you to get a better handle on your recovery before you go right back into independent living.

 Contact the Harmony House